KYW (AM)

-KYW is a commercial AM radio station licensed to serve Philadelphia, Pennsylvania.
+KYW (1060 kHz) is a commercial AM radio station licensed to serve Philadelphia, Pennsylvania.
 It is one of the oldest continuously operating radio stations in the United States, originating in Chicago before moving to Philadelphia in 1934.
 KYW's unusual history includes its call sign of only three letters, beginning with a K, rare for a station in the Eastern United States.
 It broadcasts an all-news radio format and is branded as "KYW Newsradio".
 KYW serves as the flagship station of Audacy, Inc. KYW's studios are co-located within Audacy's corporate headquarters in Center City Philadelphia and its transmitter and two-tower directional antenna array are located in Lafayette Hill, Pennsylvania.

 KYW is a 50,000–watt class A clear channel station.
 It is one of two clear-channel stations in Philadelphia, the other being sister station WPHT.
 With a good radio receiver, its nighttime signal can be heard in much of the Eastern United States and Eastern Canada, however, it restricts its signal towards the Southwest United States to protect XECPAE-AM in Mexico City, which shares Class A status on AM 1060.
 The station's signal is restricted towards the Northeast United States to protect the signal of WEPN in New York City, which is one frequency away at 1050 AM.
 KYW Newsradio's programming is also available via a simulcast on sister station 103.9 WPHI-FM and the HD2 subchannel of sister station 94.1 WIP-FM.

 History

 Origin in Chicago (1921)

 In November 1920, the Westinghouse Electric & Manufacturing Company established its first broadcasting station, KDKA, located at its plant in East Pittsburgh, Pennsylvania, to promote the sales of its radio receivers.
-This initial station proved successful, so in 1921 the company developed plans to set up additional stations in major population centers, including WJZ in Newark, New Jersey (now WABC in New York City), and WBZ, originally in Springfield, Massachusetts, and now in Boston.
+This initial station proved successful, so in 1921, the company developed plans to set up additional stations in major population centers, including WJZ in Newark, New Jersey (now WABC in New York City), and WBZ, originally in Springfield, Massachusetts, and now in Boston.
 It also wanted to start a station in Chicago.